NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

     * [What Do Correlation Coefficients Positive, Negative, and Zero Mean?](https://www.investopedia.com/ask/answers/032515/what-does-it-mean-if-correlation-coefficient-positive-negative-or-zero.asp) - investopedia.com
     * [Correlation vs Causation: Understand the Difference for Your Product](https://blog.amplitude.com/causation-correlation) - amplitude.com
 * Z-Scores
+  * Simply put, a z-score (also called a standard score) gives you an idea of how far from the mean a data point is.
+But more technically it’s a measure of how many standard deviations below or above the population mean a raw score is. [learn more](https://www.statisticshowto.com/probability-and-statistics/z-score/)
 * Data Distribution
 * Hypothesis Testing
 * Comparative Measures